Sendmail: Acquisition by Proofpoint, Inc.

 Sendmail, Inc was acquired by Proofpoint, Inc. This announcement was released on 1 October 2013.

 Security

 Sendmail originated in the early days of the Internet, an era when considerations of security did not play a primary role in the development of network software.
 Early versions of Sendmail suffered from a number of security vulnerabilities that have been corrected over the years.

 Sendmail itself incorporated a certain amount of privilege separation in order to avoid exposure to security issues.
 As of 2009, current versions of Sendmail, like other modern MTAs, incorporate a number of security improvements and optional features that can be configured to improve security and help prevent abuse.

-History of vulnerabilities

-Sendmail vulnerabilities in CERT advisories and alerts: